rbtcollins/bitnami-docker/gke/redmine/README.md

 ### Create persistent disk

-We will make use of [persistent disks](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/user-guide/persistent-volumes.md) for MariaDB, allowing the database server to preserve its state across pod shutdown and startup.
+We will make use of [volumes](http://kubernetes.io/v1.0/docs/user-guide/volumes.html) for MariaDB, allowing the database server to preserve its state across pod shutdown and startup.

 ```bash
 $ gcloud compute disks create --size 200GB mariadb-disk